 - Pants: For fall weather in Korea, few pants will perform better for you than the Royal Robbins Men’s Alpine Road Pants or Royal Robbins Women’s Fall Jammer Pants.
 Both offer SPF 50+ ultraviolet protection and are quick-dry and wrinkle-resistant.

 - Hats: To keep your head and ears toasty, both men and women will love the Sherpa Adventure Gear Kirtipur Hat, handcrafted in small women’s co-ops in Nepal from lambswool with a Polarfleece lining for comfort and to wick away sweat.

-- Gloves: The soft and comfortable Outdoor Research Men’s Flurry Sensor Gloves and Outdoor Reearch Women’s Flurry Sensor Gloves are the perfect for the dropping temperatures of October & November in Korea.
+- Gloves: The soft and comfortable Outdoor Research Men’s Flurry Sensor Gloves and Outdoor Reearch Women’s Flurry Sensor Gloves are the perfect for the dropping temperatures of October & November.
 They’ve even added silicone fingertips to keep your Instagram feed up and running without freezing your hands!

 The cooler temperatures of October and November necessitate warmer outerwear.

 Equip yourself with a fleece jacket for dry and crisp days or otherwise consider layering a softshell jacket or regular rain jacket overtop of a warmer mid-layer like a sweater or fleece.